 We research how human activity affects the water and nutrient cycles that sustain all life on Earth.
-Our current projects investigate water chemistry in river networks undergoing permafrost degradation in Alaska, nutrient pollution in agricultural and urban landscapes around the world, and interactions among people, wildfire, and water quality in the Utah Lake watershed.
-We also use expert assessment methods to explore how sub-sea permafrost, air pollution, wildfire, and water security respond to environmental changes.
+Our current projects investigate water chemistry in river networks undergoing permafrost degradation in Alaska, water stewardship in agricultural and urban landscapes around the world, and the ongoing renewable revolution.

 We are always looking for creative and motivated students to help address these important environmental and societal issues.
-Send an email to Ben (details below) if you are interested in joining the team!
+Click here to find out how to join the team.

 The recording for BYU's first Traditional Ecological Knowledge forum is now out!
 You can watch the complete event here.
 The event was organized by the Environmental Science & Sustainability Capstone Class of 2023.